Big-Fig/Fediverse.app/README.md

 ###### iOS group ids

-* `receive_sharing_intent` lib require to add group.<app_id> to XCode project.
+* `receive_sharing_intent` lib requires to add group.<app_id> to XCode project.
-Unfortunately, it is not possible, due to our internal issues (we moved app to new iTunes account and can't use old group id).
+Unfortunately, it is not possible due to our internal issues (we've moved app to new iTunes account and can't use old group id).
 So we use [`fork of receive_sharing_intent`](https://github.com/xal/receive_sharing_intent/tree/xal/custom_group_id) with custom group ids support.

 Fedi uses group `fediverse.app` for `prod` and `com.fediverse.app2` for `dev`